stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Field values at points within a cell are evaluated as the sum of a set of basis functions multiplied by coefficients which are the data points.
-Points of evaluation are determined by a quadrature object (:ref:`dynamo0.3-quadrature`) and are independent of the function space the field is on.
+Points of evaluation are determined by a quadrature object (:ref:`lfric-quadrature`) and are independent of the function space the field is on.
 Placement of field data points, also called degrees of freedom (hereafter "DoFs"), is determined by the function space the field is on.